 If you have lost a loved one to cancer, you may find support and solace in speaking with others who are grieving.

-- Our monthly in-person bereavement support group is led by an oncology social worker.
-We invite all family members and friends who have lost someone to cancer at MSK to participate in these meetings, which occur on the fourth Wednesday of each month from 5:30 pm to 7:00 pm.
+- Our monthly bereavement support group is led by an oncology social worker.
+We invite all family members and friends who have lost someone to cancer at MSK to participate in these meetings, which occur on the fourth Wednesday of each month from 3 pm – 4:30 pm.

 - The Department of Pediatrics coordinates a monthly in-person Towards Tomorrow Bereavement Program to support families who have experienced the loss of a child to cancer or other illness at MSK.
 Topics discussed include strategies for adjusting to the loss, and how to deal with birthdays and other significant events.
 We invite family members to call 212-639-6850 or email [email protected] for more information about taking part in these support groups.